VictoriaDeery/Enterprise-Computer-Imaging-PXE-and-USB-Deployment/README.md

 - Ensure correct VLAN access to the PXE server

 **2. Booting into PXE Mode**
-- Power on the computer and enter BIOS Setup (*varies by manufacturer*)
+- Power on the computer and enter BIOS Setup (*varies by manufacturer, search online*)
 - Navigate to **Startup Tab > Network Boot**
 - Ensure **LAN Boot** is enabled.